Australian Market and Social Research Society Limited

-The AMSRS is the peak representative body for individual market and social research professionals while the Association of Market and Social Research Organisations (AMSRO) is the peak representative body for market and social research organisations in Australia.
-Together, the two peak societies represent the Australian industry and work to promote understanding of market and social research, help set and maintain the highest ethical and technical standards as well as representing the industry's regulatory and legislative interests.
+The AMSRS is a representative body for individual market and social research professionals while the Association of Market and Social Research Organisations (AMSRO) is the peak representative body for market and social research organisations in Australia.
+Together, the two peak societies represent the Australian industry and work to promote an understanding of market and social research, help set and maintain the highest ethical and technical standards as well and represent the industry's regulatory and legislative interests.
 The AMSRS works closely with the Association of Market and Social Research Organisations (AMSRO).

 Overview

 According to the Asia-Pacific Regional Committee, the Australian Market Research Society (AMSRS) is the peak industry body representing market research professionals in Australia.
 Its primary role is to improve professional standards and ethics within the industry.
 It provides training and professional development services to members, and it also offers services to the public, including a 1300 phone line, allowing interested members of the public to check the bona fides of market research companies.
-The AMSRS has an active publishing arm and publishes a number of regular publications including the monthly practitioners' magazine, Research News, the peer-reviewed academic journal, Market and Social Research (formerly AJMSR) and an annual industry directory, the AMSRS Yearbook and Directory and occasional publications such as the Statistics E-Book.
-The society also has a commitment to improving the public image of the market research industry in general.
+The AMSRS has an active publishing arm and publishes several regular publications including the monthly practitioners' magazine, Research News, the peer-reviewed academic journal, Market and Social Research (formerly AJMSR) and an annual industry directory, the AMSRS Yearbook and Directory and occasional publications such as the Statistics E-Book.
+The society also commits to improving the public image of the market research industry in general.

-Most professional associations globally, place a high value on member accreditation, by examining knowledge and evaluating professional practice.
+Most professional associations globally place a high value on member accreditation, by examining knowledge and evaluating professional practice.
 The AMSRS is no exception.
 To that end, the AMSRS administers the industry-based professional accreditation program, known as the Qualified Practitioner of Market Research (QPMR), designed to ensure that practitioners maintain their experience and regularly update their knowledge.
 Some industry practitioners have noted that consultants with QPMR accreditation generally have more experience.
-The AMSRS holds an annual conference designed to allow members to exchange ideas and propose new research methodologies and for which Conference Proceedings are also published annually.
+The AMSRS holds an annual conference designed to allow members to exchange ideas and propose new research methodologies for which Conference Proceedings are also published annually.
 Academics and practitioners have noted that the theme of knowledge pervades the AMSRS Conferences.
 The AMSRS works closely with the Association of Market and Social Research Organisations (AMSRO).